Multi-Axis/multi-axis.github.io/topics/1-getting-started.markdown

      cd future_models
      ln -s ~/.cabal/bin/linreg .

-Then register it in the database: `habbix add-model linreg`.
+Then register it in the database: `habbix configure -e linreg`.
 Refer to section "Predictions" for more info on models.

 Now you can register some items in the database.
 To see what items have any